M1917 light tank: Operational use

 The M1917 did not take part in any combat, but was used domestically in various riots to quell mobs such as the Washington race riot of 1919 and the 1920 Lexington riot.

 In June 1920 the Tank Corps was abolished as a separate branch, and control of tanks handed to the infantry.
 The number of tank units was progressively reduced, and the vehicles mothballed or scrapped.

-Five accompanied the U.S. Marine Expeditionary Force (the China Marines) to Tientsin in April 1927 under General Smedley Butler, but there is no record of shots being fired.
+Five accompanied the U.S. Marine Expeditionary Force (the China Marines) to Tianjin in April 1927 under General Smedley Butler, but there is no record of shots being fired.
 They returned to the US in late 1928.

 In July 1932 six M1917s were deployed in Washington D.C. during the dispersal of the Bonus Army.
 George S. Patton Jr. states in his diaries that these vehicles were carried in trucks as a deterrent, but contemporary film shows them moving on their tracks along Pennsylvania Avenue.
 It is not believed that any shots were fired.

-In 1940 the Canadian Army bought 250 surplus examples at scrap value (about $240 each) and the Royal Canadian Armoured Corps gained valuable experience and training on them before embarking to Europe and using more modern equipment.
-The Canadian Army took delivery of 236 surplus M1917s.
-Fifteen of them apparently went to Camp Borden for training use, while others went to train individual units such as the Fort Garry Horse and possibly another three.
+In 1940 the Canadian Army bought 250 surplus examples at $240 each as scrap, as it was illegal for the United States to sell the vehicles as actual tanks since it was, at this point, a neutral country.
+This allowed the Royal Canadian Armoured Corps to gain valuable experience and training before heading to Europe where they trained with more modern equipment.
+The Canadian Army accepted 236 pieces, fifteen of which were sent to Camp Borden for training use, while others were used for training at other locations, such as Fort Garry Horse.